 It has been over a year when Zizo opened with all pomp and show shutting a lot of walls in the hole i.e. standalone vendors and creating a new league of restaurants serving Lebanese cuisine.
-The place opened in K- block of Connaught place opposite PVR which is a easy to locate and prominent place for anyone who hasn’t been here yet.
+The place opened in K- block of Connaught place opposite PVR which is easy to locate and prominent place for anyone who hasn’t been here yet.

 The Lebanese cuisine being an integral part of Mediterranean cuisine has always had a great liking across the globe and the response here in Delhi hasn’t been different either.
-The concentration is food and not party or cheap deals for them which is the unfortunate case for most of the new places in town now.
+The concentration is food and not a party or cheap deals for them which is the unfortunate case for most of the new places in town now.

-The menu is extensive and tries to focus on the simple everyday dishes, which have worked well for most of us; as for most of us Lebanese was mostly about Shawarma.
+The menu is extensive and tries to focus on the simple everyday dishes, which have worked well for most of us; as for most of us, Lebanese was mostly about Shawarma.
 I tried to order a mix of usual and new dishes and I started with a Spicy Hummus which unlike the usual hummus has some chillies grinded into the paste, comes along fresh soft khabus unlike the hard and pre-baked ones available around the market.
-This was soft and warm as a chapati and would work well with most of Indian food too.
+This was soft and warm as chapati and would work well with most of the Indian food too.